-Our board-certified radiologists work with registered technologists who specialize in CT, mammography, MRI, nuclear medicine, X-ray, and ultrasound procedures.
+Our board-certified radiologists work with registered technologists who specialize in CT, mammography, MRI, nuclear medicine, PET, X-ray, and ultrasound procedures.

 Computed tomography – also known as a CAT scan – is an imaging test that uses X-rays and a computer to make detailed images of the body, including bones, muscles, fat, and organs.
 Click here to learn more about how CAT scans work.

 We offer digital mammography that allows for more detailed images – even in women with dense breast tissue.

 Magnetic resonance imaging (MRI) is a test that uses a large magnet, radio signals, and a computer to make images of organs and tissue in the body.
 Learn more about MRIs here.

 Nuclear medicine specialists use safe, painless techniques to get body images and treat disease.
 Patients ingest small amounts of radioactive materials (radiopharmaceuticals), then special cameras detect the images and send the pictures to a computer for reading and interpretation.
 Learn more about nuclear medicine.

 A positron emission tomography (PET) scan is a type of nuclear medicine imaging test.
 It’s used to examine various body tissues to identify certain conditions by looking at blood flow, metabolism, and oxygen use.
 PET scans may also be used to see how well the treatment of certain diseases is working.